The Advent of Pop Music

 Chapter 4: Radio and Magazines: Valuing Pop Music Through Institutional Changes

-Radio One, you’re the only one . . . for me Just turn that dial, make your music worthwhile Radio One, you stole my gal, but I love you just the same Jimi Hendrix Pop music came to be the kind of music that people enjoyed listening to, that they enjoyed consuming, that they valued highly quite suddenly.
+4. Radio and magazines: valuing pop music through institutional changes Radio One, you’re the only one . . . for me Just turn that dial, make your music worthwhile Radio One, you stole my gal, but I love you just the same Jimi Hendrix Pop music came to be the kind of music that people enjoyed listening to, that they enjoyed consuming, that they valued highly quite suddenly.
 The advent of pop music, superseding Big Band and ‘Crooner’ music, is a remarkable phenomenon.
 Pop music has come to be seen as the mark of important changes in Western societies (Righart 1995; Kennedy 1995; Sociologische Gids 1997).
 Some observers even argue that the advent of pop music was among the prime causes of those changes.
 When pop music arrived in the Netherlands and other countries in the developed world, it met with both enthusiasm and repulsion.
 How exactly pop music ‘conquered’ each country differs between countries.
 Resistance from players in the Dutch system of music provision was strong at first.
 Enthusiasts were mostly young people; older people were mostly repulsed.
 Tensions between people thrilled by developments in popular music and those aghast at it even showed within organizations.
 A number of people involved in making radio programmes and music magazines wanted to jump on the bandwagon of pop music – although, as I will show, they did want to influence somewhat the direction in which the bandwagon was heading.
-Others in these same organizations, in general those people who could make decisions, tried to resist paying attention to pop music.
-Managers and members of boards...
+Others in these same organizations, in general those people who could make decisions, tried to resist...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.